redhat-cop/aap_configuration/CONVERSION_GUIDE.md

 - `prefix`+`role_name`+`_loop_delay`
 - `prefix`+`role_name`+`_async_dir`

-use these to tweak how the role runs, this is particulary useful for projects syncing, long lists of job templates, and other tasks that can take a while to loop around.
+use these to tweak how the role runs, this is particularly useful for projects syncing, long lists of job templates, and other tasks that can take a while to loop around.
 These all have defaults, and each global var is described above as to what it does.

 ## Dispatch changes